How to convert a dict to JSON in Python

 Creating a REST API response with json.dumps()

-In web development, you'll often use json.dumps() to structure your application's data into a clean, standardized JSON response for a REST API.
+When building a REST API, you'll frequently use json.dumps() to convert your application's data into a clean, structured JSON response for clients.

 import json